evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 },
 ```

-What we're doing here is setting the base url path to be the project root folder and adding paths that would automatically resolve to the ones we added in the code above.
+What we're doing here is setting the base URL path to be the project root folder and adding paths that would automatically resolve to the ones we added in the code above.

 The `*` path sets the base path for the `src` folder which we will create later.
 The `src` folder is where all our code files for the application will live in.